Traveling to Hawaii in December

 Hawaii Costs in December

-After Thanksgiving, hotel rates start to dip but then make a drastic upswing as the holidays approach.
-In fact, Christmas week leading up to New Year's Day is the most expensive time to visit Hawaii.
-The average annual hotel stay is about $250, and at Christmas time, this rises to $339.
-By New Year's Eve, a night's stay will cost you over $100 more than the annual average.
+After Thanksgiving, hotel rates start to dip but then drastically increase as the holidays approach.
+Christmas week leading up to New Year's Day is the most expensive time to visit Hawaii.
+The average annual hotel stay is about $375, and at Christmas time, this rises to around $465.
+By New Year's Eve, a night's stay will cost you nearly $100 more than the annual average.
 Airfares can also see a rise, but this is typical for all airfares at this time of year, regardless of your destination.

 Get a Quote, Today!